 Degree requirements: Bachelor's degree from an accredited institution in the United States, or its equivalent, as determined by the dean of graduate studies

 Test score required: Yes

-↵Competitive GMAT (GRE also accepted) score that is less than 5 years old.
-International applicants must submit a TOEFL score of at least 80 on the Internet-based test that is less than 2 years old.
+International applicants must submit a TOEFL score of at least 80 on the Internet-based test that is less than two years old.